Bonnet2B1/so_long/readme.md

 Copy the following commands in your terminal.

-	open -e ~/so_long/map/map.ber    # open the map.ber file with the text editor
+	open -e ~/so_long/map.ber    # open the map.ber file with the text editor

 The map.ber file must have the following rules:

 - The map must be surrounded by walls.
+- The map must be rectangular.
+- The map must be doable.
 - The map must have at least one exit.
 - The map must have at least one collectible.
 - The map must have at least one player.